Hitting the Slopes This Winter: Stay Warm and Stay Safe

 However, the onus is not entirely on the skiers and snowboarders to ensure safety.
 Although people using a ski facility need to take ownership of their own personal safety and surroundings, the facility owners and operators have a duty to maintain equipment and comply with security standards to keep the facilities running smoothly and safely.

-Colorado is not the only state to establish safety standards for skiers and ski operations, personal injury lawyers in Denver say.
+Colorado is not the only state to establish safety standards for skiers and ski operations, Denver personal injury lawyers say.
 Because of the inherent risks of these winter sports, more than 25 other states have similar Safety Acts in place to minimize risk and inform both operators and patrons of ski areas of the responsibilities they have to ensure their own safety and the safety of those around them.

 Denver personal injury lawyer Jordan Levine at Levine Law represents clients who have been injured out on the slopes, whether through an equipment malfunction or negligence on behalf of the operators.
 For a free, no-strings consultation about your case, contact him today.